Actuarial-Control-Cycle-T1-2026/group-page-showcase-actl4001-gang/README.md

 git config --global user.name "Your Name" git config --global user.email "your@email.com"
 ```
+*note: shortcut to paste in the git terminal is middle mouse, otherwwise you can just right click and select paste (control + v does not work)
 Use the same email address you signed up to GitHub with.

 ---